Time to stop daydreaming. Turn your travel plans into reality and let us be your guide for some Scottish inspiration!

 Take the wee ferry to the Isle of Gigha from Tayinloan, which takes just 20 minutes and spend a day wandering across the tiny island.

 Visit Campbeltown for a journey back in time.
-Try to imagine a once bustling whisky hub with over 30 distilleries making iconic single malts.
-Now, it’s a peaceful place with three working distilleries, Glen Scotia, Glengyle and Springbank, all of which offer incredible tours telling the story of the region.
+A peaceful place with three working distilleries, Glen Scotia, Glengyle and Springbank, all of which offer incredible tours telling the story of the region.
 You can also try a local gin too, the Beinn an Tuirc Distillery produced at Kintyre Gin.

 Visit Kintyre Peninsula & Isle of Gigha

 12. Linlithgow, West Lothian